 Trucker Path is an online and mobile service application for the trucking industry.
 With more than 700,000 drivers using their app, they are the most popular resource for North American truckers today.
-Each year, Trucker Path surveys their users for information about their favorite truck stops.
+Each year, Trucker Path surveys its users for information about their favorite truck stops.

 There are five major truck stop chains: Flying J, KwikTrip, Petro, Pilot, and Truckstops of America (TOA).
 There are also numerous smaller chains.
 Most offer a wide variety of services and amenities.

 But according to Trucker Path surveys, the independent truck stops outrank the major chains!
-“Mom and Pop” truck stops tend to offer a more home like ambiance and regional specialty foods and decor that set them apart from the big chain plazas.
+“Mom and Pop” truck stops tend to offer a more home-like ambiance and regional specialty foods and decor that set them apart from the big chain plazas.

-The results of the 2018 Trucker Path Survey are in, and the Number One truck stop, with a perfect five star rating, is right here in Texas!
+The results of the 2018 Trucker Path Survey are in, and the Number One truck stop, with a perfect five-star rating, is right here in Texas!

 Big Horn Travel Center in Fort Worth offers a 9,000 square foot fueling station, easy access and egress from I-20, and the restaurant’s rustic décor includes a wall of horns and a big stone fireplace.
 In addition to their grill menu, there is a Taco Bueno and a Dunkin’ Donuts inside.

 There are ten Texas truck stops on the Top 100 list.
 Congratulations, Texas!

 For a complete list of the Top 100 truck stops, go to Truckerpath.com.